Vigneshwaran110397/connectAmericaPOC/README.md

 Proof Of Concept

-I love coffee: :pizza , and :dancer;
+I love :coffee: :pizza, and :dancer:.